marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 - Supports Prettier reformatting
 - Allows you to run Mythx for security analysis

-The [DeFi](https://marketplace.visualstudio.com/items?itemName=ericglau.defi-ls) extension by Eric Lau is a nice addition if you are thinking or creating real life contracts that are actually going to be on a real blockchain:
+The DeFi extension by Eric Lau is a nice addition if you are thinking or creating real life contracts that are actually going to be on a real blockchain.
+Some of the reasons are:

-- Code snippets for DeFi protocols
+- Gives you code snippets for specific DeFi protocols
-- Code completion for token addresses
+- Gives you code completion for token addresses
-- Gives you realtime data when you hover over a token address
+- Gives you real-time data when you hover over a token address

+To install this extension directly from the terminal you just have to issue:

 ```bash
 code --install-extension JuanBlanco.solidity